tylerds42/kuru-dev-test/README.md

 # KURU PHP Recruitment test

-Test scenario is cache warming application.
+The test scenario is a cache warming application.
-When website uses full page caching (like Varnish Cache) there may be requirement to periodically warm cache contents.
+When a website uses full page caching (like Varnish Cache) there may be requirement to periodically warm cache contents.
 This consists of purging cache contents for given address and visiting given address.
-Following application allows for multiple users to define multiple websites and for those websites define multiple URLs to visit.
+The following application allows for multiple users to define multiple websites and for those websites to define multiple URLs to visit.

 Application uses:
 * [composer](http://getcomposer.org)